 |Coverage: Full commentary on every Wales game across BBC Radio Wales and Radio Cymru, BBC Radio 5 Live and Radio 5 Live Sports Extra, plus text updates on the BBC Sport website and app.|

-James Davies comes in for the rested Justin Tipuric, while Ross Moriarty replaces Aaron Wainwright.
+James Davies replaces the rested Justin Tipuric, while number eight Ross Moriarty comes in for Aaron Wainwright.

 - Fiji hope to repeat World Cup history

 - Wales lock Ball puts injury woes aside